TexasDaveW/ArduinoSketchUploader/README.md

-# ArduinoSketchUploaderCore
+# ArduinoSketchUploader

-## About this Fork
+This repository contains a .NET library and a corresponding Windows command line utility that can be used to upload a compiled sketch (.HEX) directly to an Arduino board over USB.
+It talks to the boards bootloader over the serial (USB) connection, much like *avrdude* does (when invoked from the Arduino IDE, or from the command line).

 This is a fork of the [ArduinoSketchUploader](https://github.com/twinearthsoftware/ArduinoSketchUploader) project created by Christophe Diericx.
 It has been altered to use .NET Standard and .NET 6 as well as adding support for the new Arduino Nano Bootloader.

-## About ArduinoSketchUploader

-This repository contains a .NET library and a corresponding Windows command line utility that can be used to upload a compiled sketch (.HEX) directly to an Arduino board over USB.
-It talks to the boards bootloader over the serial (USB) connection, much like *avrdude* does (when invoked from the Arduino IDE, or from the command line).

 ![ArduinoSketchUploader](Images/ArduinoSketchUploader.png)